MikeiLL/obliteration.com/_posts/2024-05-18-bon-riddance.md

 It's not a new question but is it wrong to write nigger shit jew fuck bitch rape asslick cancer curse satan christ when someone might read it?

-Where does that sentence even span?
+Where does that sentence even spawn?
 Trauma?
 Damage?
 Indulgence?

 I am coming is the present indicitave tense meaning currently.
 I am coming is not the future tense but we use it that way.
 In all likelyhood we _shall_ use it in that ambiguous way into the future, complaining that using they and them as singular pronouns doesn't work.